Win a Picasso for €100: million-euro masterpiece raffled for Alzheimer’s research

 It comes from the Opera Gallery collection, shown in 30 countries and based in Madrid since 2023.
 Gilles Dyan is a founding partner of Recherche Alzheimer, which supports more than 40 research teams in Europe.

-Such an initiative is nothing new, but it is "exceptional", according to its organisers, who have already raffled off two Picassos.
+Such a scheme is nothing new, but it is "exceptional", according to its organisers, who have already raffled off two Picassos.
 In 2013, Jeffrey Gonano, a 25-year-old from Pennsylvania, became the owner of a Picasso drawing valued at over one million dollars.

 Five million euros were raised for the International Association for the Safeguarding of Tyre, a Lebanese World Heritage city where a village was built to revitalise traditional crafts, create jobs and stimulate the local economy.